 Ceramic, Zirconia, Silicon Carbide, Aluminium Oxide Abrasive… Why?…

-Abrasives have been a part of our working life since the stone ages when a bit of sand was used to grind, flatten and smooth working surfaces and for many centuries animal skins were used for honing and sharpening knives and swords.
-Naturally available abrasives that have been used over the centuries include emery, garnet, walnut shell and even talc but today almost all abrasives used in the industrial world today may have begun as a naturally occuring ore but have been refined, hardened and purified to optimise their finishing characteristics.
+Abrasives have been a part of working life since the stone age when bits of sand were used to grind, flatten and smooth.
+For centuries animal skins were used for honing and sharpening knives and swords.
+Naturally available abrasives include emery, garnet, walnut shell and even talc but today almost all industrial abrasives began as a mineral ore which has been refined, hardened and purified to optimise finishing characteristics.

 The four main abrasive grains used today are:

 Aluminium Oxide: A naturally occuring mineral which is refined in a refractory process to create a solid tough and blocky shaped abrasive.
 Through the refractory process several grades of aluminum oxide are made available, brown, pink and white being the most common.

 White aluminium oxide is the most pure, it is also the toughest and most hard wearing.
 White aluminium oxide cuts well in hard wearing metal working applications and is used in products such as our JF4top material.
 JF4top is excellent for use on stainless steel finishing applications.

 Pink aluminium oxide is a good general purpose aluminium oxide abrasive and is used in premium wood working products such as the KP947 paper wide belt products.

 Brown aluminum oxide products would include products such as little bit softer and tends to be used in hand held applications such as our TF41 ’emery rolls’.